bdamokos/indafoto_archive/readme.md

 This tool allows you to archive photos from indafoto.hu before the service shuts down.

+The default setting is to save freely licensed images.
+Change SEARCH_URL_TEMPLATE in indafoto.py if you want to save images based on different criteria (e.g. username)

 ## Prerequisites

 - Python 3.6 or higher